 - What if there was an event that caused cash collections from sales to fall below your projection?
 Do you have enough cash cushion to weather it?
 Run a scenario with your best guess of the potential drop in cash.
 If you don’t have enough cash on hand you can adjust other cash flows to plan how you would deal with this situation.

 You can save your baseline as a document and then create each of these scenarios and save them with other names.
 The power of the cash flow projection is in the thought you put into it to contemplate threats and capture opportunities.
 A cash flow projection is much more effective at this type of planning that budgets or income statement projections.

 A classic adage states “failing to plan is planning to fail.”
 A U.S. Bank study found that 82% of small businesses fail due to poor cash flow management.
 You don’t have to be one of these.
 Taking the time to prepare a cash flow projection can help avoid the stress of tight cash flow and allow you to take advantage of opportunities.
 It can’t solve all your problems but it allows you to better prepare for them.

 This article and the free cash flow projection template from my website are all you need to build a projection for yourself.
 Want a customized cash flow projection or more guidance in preparing a projection?
-Schedule a free 15-minute consultation with me and we can discuss your needs.
+Check out the ACE program for a planning process that’s tailored to small businesses.

 I wish you all the benefits of a good cash flow projection.
 I wish you well.